 As an alternative to the tax treatment described above, a U.S. holder could elect to treat us as a "qualified electing fund" ("QEF"), in which case the U.S. holder would be required to include in income, for each taxable year that we are a PFIC, its pro rata share of our ordinary earnings as ordinary income and its pro rata share of our net capital gains as capital gain, subject to a separate election to defer payment of taxes where such deferral is subject to an interest charge.
 We may supply U.S. holders that make a request in writing with the information needed to report income and gain under a QEF election, if we are a PFIC.
 Any income inclusion will be required whether or not such U.S. holder owns our ordinary shares for an entire taxable year or at the end of our taxable year.
 The amount so includible will be determined without regard to our prior year losses or the amount of cash distributions, if any, received from us.
 Special rules apply if a U.S. holder makes a QEF election after the first year in its holding period in which we are a PFIC.
-A U.S. holder's basis in its ordinary shares by any amount included in income and decrease by any amounts distributed to the extent such amounts were previously taxed under the QEF rules.
+A U.S. holder's basis in its ordinary shares will increase by any amount included in income and decrease by any amounts distributed to the extent such amounts were previously taxed under the QEF rules.
 So long as a U.S. holder's QEF election is in effect beginning with the first taxable year in its holding period in which we were a PFIC, any gain or loss realized by such holder on the disposition of its ordinary shares held as a capital asset ordinarily would be capital gain or loss.
-Such capital gain or loss ordinarily shares held on the disposition.
+Such capital gain or loss ordinarily would be long-term if such U.S. holder had held such ordinary shares for more than one year at the time of the disposition.
 The QEF election is made on a shareholder-by-shareholder basis, applies to all ordinary shares held or subsequently acquired by an electing U.S. holder and can be revoked only with the consent of the IRS.